benmvp/slides/2023/halfstackclt/webdev.md

 **RESTART THE TIMER!!!!**

 - **QUESTION: So how many of you were developing back in 1999?**
-  - I bet there's someone who's like: "I wasn't even born in 1999!"
+  - There may be someone who's like: "I wasn't even born in 1999!"
 - So I'm hoping to share a little about my dev story and walk down memory lane
   - Or have a history lesson for most of you
 - We'll hopefully learn some new things along the way